anvilproject/anvil-portal/content/learn/data-submitters/set-up-a-data-model.md

 # Step 2 - Set Up a Data Model

 <hero>
 After your dataset has been approved by the AnVIL data ingestion committee, you will need to set up and submit your data model, specifying what data you have and how data are connected.
+<p></p>

-An AnVIL data model is intended to:
+<p>An AnVIL data model is intended to:</p>

 - Accept/store as much data as possible
 - Maximize data findability and usefulness, and facilitate cross-study analysis